wh0/wh0.github.io/_posts/2022-01-16-hydra-states.md

 Notable things not modeled:

-- What happens if you cast a Hydra without 5 Flashes of Insight (you do 62.5% damage, or 81.25% damage if it's half and half)
+- What happens if you cast a Hydra without 5 Flashes of Insight (you do 62.5% damage, or 81.25% damage if you cast one with and one without)
 - What happens if you kite away and various Hydras and Blizzards go out of range (you gotta cast them again)
 - What happens if more timeouts happen and/or you take damage while recovering from something else (you just fix everything somehow)
 - What happens if you lose multiple Hydra heads from taking damage (your damage goes down further)